I Stand Alone (film): Plot

-He decides to return to Paris, where he rents the same flophouse room where he conceived his daughter and begins looking for a job as a horse meat butcher.
-Unfortunately, due to the changing tastes of customers during his time in prison, the market for horse meat winds up collapsing.
-Despite his patience, his job interviews consistently end up with rejection.
-He broadens his job search but is considered unskilled in terms of general butchery, forcing him to have to start all over again at the very bottom.
+He decides to return to Paris, where he rents the same flophouse room where he conceived his daughter, and begins looking for a job as a horse meat butcher.
+Unfortunately, due to the changing tastes of customers during his time in prison, the market for horse meat has collapsed.
+Despite his patience, his job interviews consistently end in rejection.
+He broadens his job search but is considered unskilled in terms of general butchery, forcing him to start over again at the very bottom.

-He starts looking outside his branch, but the more he broadens his searches, the more humiliating the job interviews become.
-He remains polite, but the more desperate he becomes, the more quickly he's rejected by managers.
-When he turns to his old friends for advice, they all reject him.
+He starts looking outside his field, but the more he broadens his searches, the more desperate he becomes, and the more humiliating the job interviews become.
+When he turns to his old friends for advice, they also reject him.
 After being turned away at a slaughterhouse that once did business with his shop, the Butcher decides to kill the slaughterhouse manager.
 He plots the murder at a local tavern but is ejected from the bar at gunpoint after squabbling with the owner's son.
 The Butcher finds that he has only three bullets in his gun and begins assigning them to the men he feels have humiliated him the most.

-Feeling more and more isolated, he decides to look for the only person he feels has ever loved him: His daughter.
-After meeting her at the asylum in which she is a patient, he takes her back to his room where he is prey to opposite feelings towards her.
-As he is about to lose his sanity, he contemplates molesting his daughter before killing her.
-After the representation of this fantasy, the movie returns to the moment of the Butcher's hesitation.
-He decides to put the gun away, resolving to be good, and tearfully embraces his daughter.
-But he starts again to contemplate having sex with her in the same manner he did with her mother.
+Before he can take revenge, the Butcher decides to look for the only person he feels has ever loved him: his daughter.
+After meeting her at the asylum in which she is a patient, he takes her back to his room where he fantasizes about molesting her, killing her, and committing suicide.
+Then he decides to put his gun away, resolving to be good, and tearfully embraces his daughter.
+Again, however, he starts to contemplate having sex with her in the same manner he did with her mother.

 Standing at a window, he unzips his daughter's jacket and begins fondling her.
-As he starts to abuse his daughter, the Butcher, between more and more incoherent thoughts, tries to justify his act by asserting that the world condemns his love for his daughter, surely not because it is evil but because it is too powerful.
+As he abuses his daughter, the Butcher, between more and more incoherent thoughts, tries to justify his act by asserting that the world does not condemn his love because it is evil, but because it is too powerful.